 Figure 2.
 Comparison of two similar enhanced sampling simulation methods with and without neural networks (CFF and ABF).
 (A-C) 2D FES data from a CFF-AIMD simulation at 1400 K. White and blue circles represent the final converged minima of the N2 state and the instantaneous free energy minima during the simulation, respectively.
 CFF correctly identifies the two minima $(N_2 \text{ and } 2N)$ within 16 ps of simulation time and is terminated after 35 ps using 16 walkers once the CV space is fully sampled and the root-mean-squared (RMS) error of less than 0.1 eV is reached (see panel G).
 The final FES reveals a dissociation pathway having a narrow transition region and a sharp curve, indicated by the MFEP (white dashed line).
-(D-F) 2D FES data from a ABF-AIMD simulation at 1400 K. ABF predicts the minimum for the N2 state incorrectly within the same simulation time as CFF.
+(D-F) 2D FES data from an ABF-AIMD simulation at 1400 K. ABF predicts the minimum for the N_2 state incorrectly within the same simulation time as CFF.
 (G) Changes in the RMS error in free energies, relative to a long independent simulation, over the simulation time (see Supporting Information for the details).
 CFF converges several times faster than ABF, showing that the use of neural network representation accelerates sampling.
-(H, I) Biased distributions from CFF and ABF simulations.
-ABF samples insufficiently samples configurations inside the entrance region (inside the black box), leading to an incorrect N2 minimum in panel F. In contrast, CFF samples configurations more uniformly inside the entrance region that ABF underperforms.
+(H, I) Biased distributions from CFF-AIMD and ABF-AIMD simulations.
+ABF insufficiently samples configurations in the N2 region (inside the black box), leading to an unconverged PMF in panel F. In contrast, CFF samples configurations more uniformly in the entrance region, where ABF underperforms.